toledoal/ai-utopy/chapter-04.md

 - [x] Adaptive implementation mechanisms enable global coordination while preserving local autonomy and cultural sensitivity
 - [x] Distributed enforcement systems can ensure compliance while respecting sovereignty and democratic accountability
 - [x] Democratic safeguards and human oversight must be built into every aspect of AGI-enabled legal systems
-- [x] The transformation to AGI-enabled legal systems represents an opportunity to create more humane justice than ever before achieved
+- [x] The potential transformation to AGI-enabled legal systems represents an opportunity to create more humane justice than ever before achieved, though implementation would face significant challenges

 ---